 FDR believed that that the conservative court was partisan and would strike down nearly all the major New Deal Programs that had been introduced to combat the Great Depression.
 The purpose of court-packing plan was allegedly to increase the Courtís efficiency but FDR wanted to use the plan to appoint justices who would not block his administrationís New Deal programs.
 FDR's actions forced the Supreme Court to back down but the controversial plan ultimately failed through lack of support cost FDR significant political capital in the process.

-Facts about Court Packing Plan
+Court Packing Plan

 The innovative New Deal programs aimed at Relief, Recovery and Reform were extremely popular with the majority of Americans who were gripped in the Great Depression.